gadauto3/game-microservice/README.md

 # Game Microservice Architecture and Pipeline
-The following architecture and pipelines were used to create a microservice into a monolithic application (my mandate as a result of an acquisition of the company I cofounded).
-To best serve our teacher users, we created cross-platform deployments to Support Chromebook and iPad usage, and the systems would have easily ported to android, though sales did not drive us there.
+The following architecture and pipelines were used to create a microservice into a monolithic application.
+To best serve our users, we created cross-platform deployments to Support Chromebook and iPad usage, and upon request, the systems would have easily ported to android.
+This architecture provides a scalable, performant, and flexible solution for building a cross-platform mobile game with a Java Spring Boot backend connected to both Aurora and DynamoDB databases and a frontend that utilizes WebAssembly embedded in a React page as well as native iOS apps.

 ## Architecture

 ![alt text](game_service_architecture.png "Game Service Architecture")

+1. Static game WebAssembly code and React web pages served through Cloudfront via S3 to minimize latency.
+WebAssembly is a low-level binary format that allows for high-performance code execution in the browser, meaning the games had fast load times and better performance (exported from Unity3d.)
+2. In addition, the games were also deployed as a native iOS app with a Swift-C++ bridge (partially exported from Unity3d.)
+This provided an optimized experience for iOS users.
+3. Traffic routed by an ALB enabling secure communication (TLS, JWT, and API keys) between the frontends and backend via REST APIs.
+4. The backend runs on ECS, a managed container orchestration service that simplifies the deployment, management, and scaling of containerized, high-performance applications, making it a good choice for mobile games backends.
+The backend was containerized using Docker and then deployed to ECS leveraging blue-green deploys to allow releases during near-peak usage.
+AWS services were provisioned using Terraform, a common Infrastructure as Code (IaC) tool.
+Codewise, we leveraged Java Spring Boot, a widely used framework for building enterprise-grade applications in Java.
+5. As a microservice, the backend required services from the tech ecosystem communicating via APIs to get user information and a JWT system leveraging Redis to improve security and provide common metadata for transactions and logging.
+6. Aurora was used as a managed PostgreSQL-compatible relational DB for primary storage.
+7. DynamoDB (NoSQL DB) was used for temporary storage of data that would be ETL-ed via a Lambda pipeline to Kafka then the data lake.
+Both DBs provided scalable, durable, and performant storage and flexibility for our different data types.
+8. SQS was used as a dead-letter queue for exception handling of data that failed to send to kafka for various reasons.
+9. Most systems sent logging and metrics along with a common session identifier to Splunk for correlation across systems and to create KPI dashboards.

 *Benefits:*
 1. Scalability: Using Java Spring Boot on ECS allows the backend to scale up or down as needed to handle varying levels of traffic, ensuring a smooth user experience.
 It also provided multi-version concurrency control for older iOS app versions (institutional customers took longer to update.)